Dated and annotated list of the works, premieres and arrangements of the music of Conlon Nancarrow

 While the instrumental works are presented in handwritten and/or printed versions (edition), there exist three different modes of notation for the Studies for Player Piano: 1. the so-called punching score (PS), a short-hand notation designed by Nancarrow which contains all the important information like tempo-scale etc.; 2. the perforated paper- or piano-rolls (PR), in which Nancarrow punched his compositions; and 3. the final copy or score (S) which he often accomplished only years later.
 If not otherwise noted, the listed Studies exist in all three modes of notation.

 In Europe, too, first performances had been given by tape – amongst them the informal performance of nearly all the Studies up to No. 41 organized by O. Nies/R.Berger/K. Marx during the Documenta 7 in Kassel/Germany, summer 1982.
 In 1985, in Cologne/Germany, Klarenz Barlow started live performances of Nancarrow’s music on the Marantz pianorecorder (player piano) using a self-developed software.
 Beginning in 1987, live performances could also be accomplished on Jürgen Hocker’s restored Bösendorfer Grand Piano equipped with Nancarrow’s Ampico Player Piano Mechanics (HPP).
 In 1994, a second Ampico Grand Piano was added which could be synchronized with the other one by computer-control.
-Trimpin’s MIDI-files allowed Sabine Schäfer to transcribe and perform some of the Studies for Player Piano on the Bösendorfer Computer Grand Piano (CF) of the Musikhochschule Karlsruhe.
-Rex Lawson (London/Great Britain) uses the old “Vorsetzer”, a mechanical felt-finger device placed before an ordinary grand piano, powered by pedaling.
-Wolfgang Heisig has used a similar instrument, the Phonola, since 1991.
+Trimpin’s MIDI-files allowed to perform the Studies for Player Piano on the Bösendorfer Computer Grand Piano (CF) of the Musikhochschule Karlsruhe/Germany.
+Rex Lawson (London/Great Britain) uses the old pianola, a mechanical felt-finger device, placed before an ordinary grand piano, powered by pedaling (“Vorsetzer”).Wolfgang Heisig uses a similar instrument, the phonola, since 1991.
 In contrast to the player piano, the pianola and the phonola allow the player to influence dynamics and control the tempo.

 Due to the different modes of public performances of the Studies for Player Piano, the term „world premiere” (UA) is not applied to them, in contrast to the instrumental works.
 The more so, since all the Studies, originally not conceived for public concerts, had their first performance (EA) played in Nancarrow’s private studio.
 As with the instrumental works, all the documented Mexican (MEA), American (AEA) and European (EEA) first public performances of the Studies for Player Piano are listed chronologically; those in Germany (DEA) only if not identical with European ones and/or if assisted by the composer.
 Subsequent performances are also registered if the preceding ones were tapes or partial performances or if a hitherto not mentioned instrument was used.
 The further indications refer to the mode of performance, place, organizer or occasion, date and names of the performing musicians.